amit4184/ezyresource/docs/ec-designer/product-types/photobook-designer.md

 * You can add your own cliparts from the admin section.
 The file formats for cliparts are .png and are transparent images.
 * Click on clipart, and it will show a list of clipart.
 Click on it to apply to the designer

 ### **Text**

 * You can add text in the text field, except for emoji that are currently unsupported.(emojis will be ignored is used)
 * Click on Floating text to add a text field.
 * Click on text to add a text field on the designer.
-* Note - the default text field label ie. 'Enter Your text' will not be rendered.
-Any other text will be rendered and printed on the product.
+* ***Note - the default text field label ie. 'Enter Your text' will not be rendered.
+Any other text will be rendered and printed on the product.***
-* The Center part of the designer is a work area.
-The work area will contain a full image displayed when the designer is invoked for the first time.
-The red dots on the image are the handles that can be used to resize the image as required.

 **Text Options:**

-* Text Options: Template Creator has standard text options like “Locking/Locking” the text box, “Move Forward/Backward” option to move the textbox as desired.
+* Template Creator has standard text options like “Locking/Locking” the text box, “Move Forward/Backward” option to move the textbox as desired.
 “Delete” option to delete the textbox.
 Font style & size selection.
 Font alignment option, Bold/Italics option and also the text color/text background color option.
+* The Center part of the designer is a work area.
+* The work area will contain a full image displayed when the designer is invoked for the first time
+* The red dots on the image are the handles that can be used to resize the image as required.

 ### **Toolbar for Photo Editing**

-* **Lock / Unlock** –
-  this feature allows the user to lock/unlock any object in the design area.
+* **Lock / Unlock** – this feature allows the user to lock/unlock any object in the design area.

 * **Duplicate** –
   allows you to copy a selected photo.
 * **Bring Forward** –